LIPS-scheme/lips/docs/docs/scheme-intro/expressions.md

 ### Modification of the variable

-To modify existing variable you use `set!` procedure.
+To modify (mutate) existing variable you use `set!` procedure.
 There is a conversion of using exclamation mark for destructive type of procedure.
 Which are procedures that modify it's arguments.

 ```scheme